devanlai/bootup/README.md

     PAYLOAD_BIN_SRC ?= /my/new/firmware.bin

 ## Licensing
-All contents of the bootup project are licensed under terms that are compatible with the terms of the GNU Lesser General Public License version 3.
+The core bootup code is licensed under the ISC license.

+uzlib is licensed under...
+I'm not sure - consult its README and headers for details.

-Non-libopencm3 related portions of the bootup project are licensed under the less restrictive ISC license, except where otherwise specified in the headers of specific files.
+libopencm3 related portions of the bootup project are licensed under the LGPLv3.

 See the LICENSE file for full details.